The Great Barrier Reef

 - 30 species of whales and dolphins

 - One of the world’s most important dugong populations

 Ref: www.gbrmpa.gov.au/about-the-reef/animals.
 GRMPA 2012

 The different types of animals found along the Great Barrier Reef help make it one of the richest and most complex natural systems on earth.

-Check out tour operators that visit the Great Barrier Reef.
+Check out the tour operators that offer trips to the Great Barrier Reef.